Vyral/gary-jacklin-recruiting/_posts/2018-12-13-how-to-get-clients-by-cold-calling-and-door-knocking.md

 ---
 layout: post
-title: How to Create Clients by Cold Calling and Door Knocking
+title: How to Get Clients by Cold Calling and Door Knocking
 date: 2018-12-13 00:00:00
 tags:
   - Transaction Management